UTT-Connole/class-api-IT4200-2024-fall/README.md

 ```
 ptw .
 ```
+## How to make an Endpoint
+Go to http://127.0.0.1:5000/howToMakeEndpoint to learn how to make an endpoint.

 ## How to run and get to your endpoint
 To get to your endpoint go to the folder the app is in in a terminal (EX. class-api-IT4200-2024-fall) and run the following command: